sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Budgets for IT software contracts are underestimated to a greater degree than other contracts.
 Contract history data shows that software contracts which have been amended up in value, have been amended upwards by 343%.
 By contrast, non-software contracts which have been amended up in value have been amended upward in value by 163%.

 GC IT project data indicates that IT project budgets are frequently underestimated.
-Of the IT projects in the GC that were reported in 2016, 65% of these projects that were still underway in 2019 were now over budget.
+Of the IT projects in the GC that were reported in 2016, 65% of these projects that were still underway in 2019 were now over budget[^29].
 On average these projects were over budget by ~160% with 3 of the 98 projects over budget by more than $150M each.

 Of the 98 GC IT Projects that were reported in 2016 and still underway in 2019, 84% were now behind schedule.
 GC IT Projects that are smaller in budget are more likely to be completed on time or stay on schedule.
 Of the projects from 2016, only 35% of projects over $100M were completed or were on or ahead of schedule by 2019.
-Compared with 70% of the 2016 projects which were smaller than $10M.
+Compared with 70% of the 2016 projects which were smaller than $10M[^30].

 ## Annex 5: Guidance